iserpion/prometheus_qa_auto/README.md

 This project automates the following tests:
 - REST API tests using Python, Pytest, Requests, and Pydantic
+- GraphQL API tests using Python, Pytest, Requests, and sgqlc
 - Database query tests using Python, Pytest, and sqlite3
 - Web UI tests using Python, Pytest, Selenium WebDriver, and Faker